jayoung/MalikLab_bioinformaticsResources/notes/unix_intro.md

 `wc`:  ‘word count’ – counts lines and words and bytes in a file.
 Example: `wc myDat.txt`

+`diff`: detects and displays any differences between two files.
+Example `diff file1.txt file2.txt`

+`cmp` - a quicker alternative to `diff` that stops when it finds the first difference: `cmp --silent file1 file2 || echo "files are different"`

 ## Linking commands together
 We can use the `|` symbol (the ‘pipe’) to link commands together.
 Example: show me the header lines in a fasta file and count them:
      `grep ‘>’  mySeqs.fa | wc`